Do you think the only people who make money exercising are physical trainers?

-So if you are comfortable sharing your health history and fitness habits, this is a legit way to make money from home.
+So if you are comfortable sharing your health history and fitness habits, this is a good way to earn a little extra cash.
 You can share as much or little of your health and fitness information as you choose.

 It’s 100% free to join, and there are no in-app purchases.

 You may pay a separate cost for any premium fitness app or wearable device you use.
 But that money doesn’t go to Achievement.